Scientists’ caution over use of new antiviral pill in immunosuppressed

 He and Prof Ward both suggested that molnupiravir should be combined with Pfizer’s antiviral drug, known as Paxlovid, to treat immunosuppressed people recently infected with Covid “as this may reduce the emergence of [a] resistant virus”.

 Early data suggest that Paxlovid is nearly 90 per cent effective in cutting the risk of hospitalisation and death among vulnerable individuals.
-It works differently to molnupiravir, too, and does not drive mutations in the same way.
+It works differently from molnupiravir, too, and does not drive mutations in the same way.

 World news in pictures